henryhuangh/wealthsimple-python/README.md

 `ws=wealthsimple('email', 'password')`

 If 2FA is enabled, additional steps must be taken for the login process.
+Go to Two-step verification settings in the wealthsimple app and switch to method to 'Use a dedicated app'.
+Take note of the code and it can be used to generate a totp_token.

 `ws=wealthsimple('email', 'password', MFA=authy.get_totp_token('XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX='))`